Reviews of playgroups and activities in Marylebone

 - Bus: 2, 13, 30, 74, 82, 139, 189, 274, 18, 27, 205, 453

 This playgroup is the best one in Marylebone, if you can contend with the steps and the buggy park.
 The group is largely nannies, but lots of local mums do attend.
 There is a great space and lots of quality resources for a great play session here.
-The morning is structures and feels a bit like a mini, pre-nursery session: free play from 10 – 11, juice and drinks served to seated children, 11 – 11:15 and then song time from 11:15 – 11:30.
+The morning is structures and feels a bit like a mini, pre-nursery session: free play for the first hour, then juice and drinks served to seated children for 15 minutes and then song time for the last 15 minutes.

 In addition to selling real lattes, the great bonus to this playgroup is that Paddington Gardens Playground (see review below) is located just a few moments walk away.
 If you take lunch there, they have a few picnic tables in the children’s play area and lots of benches where you can eat.
 Also, if there is rain, there is a lovely covered gazebo lined with benches where you can easily pass twenty minutes with food and other distractions.

 The group limits the number of children in each session and so you need to sign up to a waiting list unless you want to come to the later Thursday session.
 Contact the Church Office for more information by emailing email@example.com or ringing 0207 258 5040.
 Ring beforehand if you are coming for the first time as occasionally the group is cancelled because of external events in the church.